-Sun spots, liver spots, freckles and other unwanted pigmentation are often associated with skin ageing and over exposure to the sun or sunbeds.
+Sun spots and liver spots are often associated with skin ageing and over exposure to the sun or sunbeds.
 From the age of about 40 the skin is less able to regenerate from sun exposure and age spots start to appear.
 Generally these age spots pose no health risk, however they can be unsightly and create a patchy, less youthful appearance.
-Freckling and age spots are successfully lightened or removed with Laser or Intense Pulse Light.
+Age spots are successfully lightened or removed with Laser.

 Not all pigmentation concerns are as a result of sun exposure and some people are born with pigmented birthmarks or may have melasma, a skin pigmentation condition often associated with pregnancy or hormones.
 Birthmarks can often be treated with a Q-Switch Laser.

-IPL or Intense Pulse Light skin rejuvenation and pigment removal treatment is a relatively quick and easy procedure.
-Age spots and freckles can be lightened or removed in as little as one to three treatment sessions.
+Ruby Laser pigment removal treatment is a relatively quick and easy procedure.
+Age spots can be lightened or removed in as little as one or two treatment sessions.
 The light targets areas of excess pigment safely breaking down the excess melanin.
-The sun spots or freckles darken in the first few days after treatment and then the excess melanin sheds naturally away.
+The sun spots darken in the first few days after treatment and then the excess melanin sheds naturally away.

 Treatment is suitable for you if: